Get a quote

 Strata means a type of property ownership where different individuals own specific parts of a property – such as apartments – and also share in a company that owns the building.
 The company is called the body corporate – also sometimes known as the owners corporation, council of owners or strata corporation, depending on which state they’re in.

-The most common example in Australia is an apartment complex, where individuals own the units, and the body corporate owns the land, common areas and the building itself.
+The most common example in Australia is an apartment complex, where individuals own the units, and the body corporate owns the land, common areas (gardens, pools, lifts, driveways and other common property) and the building itself.

 How does strata work?